kyleu/databaseflow/doc/src/index.md

 # Database Flow

 Running locally or on a shared server, Database Flow helps you discover and search your database using SQL and GraphQL.
-It provides a full-featured GraphQL server for your schema, a performance-oriented query interface, and optionally exports a custom Scala web application based on [Boilerplay](https://github.com/KyleU/boilerplay).
+It provides a full-featured GraphQL server for your schema and a performance-oriented query interface.

 ## Features